 Here’s all you need to know about registering for courses.

 1. Review your First-Year Studies assignment letter.

-In late May, you will receive a letter and email from the professor who will teach the first-year studies course to which you have been assigned.
+In early June, you will receive an email from the professor who will teach the first-year studies course to which you have been assigned.
 He or she will also be your first-year advisor.
-Learn more about First-Year Studies.
+Read more about First-Year Studies.

 We’ve devised this short assessment to help you and your advisor choose appropriate classes for the fall semester.
 No worries — there’s no credit given and it’s not graded.
 Make sure to have this completed before you chat with your advisor.
 Learn more about the Quantitative Readiness Assessment.

 3. Take the Science Placement Assessment June 1–28

 The Science Placement Assessment opens June 1.
 Any student who wants to take biology or chemistry in their first year must take the science placement assessment.
 This includes pre-health, biology, chemistry, and neuroscience intended majors.
 The College uses these results and other factors to help properly advise you into the science courses for which you will be most successful.

 - You will be given 20 minutes to complete 20 multiple choice algebra and geometry questions.
 If you have documented accommodations that allow you extra time on tests, please contact Teryn Robinson (firstname.lastname@example.org) in order to receive time and a half on this assessment.